juanmf/RedmineIssueImporter/README.md

 Use the following config file format to import sheets into redmine.
 So far it creates Issues, with custom fields, but it's extensible to add users, etc..

+You also have [this simpler example](https://gist.github.com/juanmf/8f75706af3ec7ed74918) Config file I made for a budy in need.

 ```yaml
 ################################################################################
 # Run customization